ii14/neorepl.nvim/README.md

 with `CTRL-J`.

-Plugin ships with its own completion, so it's best to disable other completion plugins for the `nrepl` filetype.
+Plugin ships with its own completion, so it's best to disable other completion plugins for the `neorepl` filetype.
 Also highlighting can be kinda buggy with indent-blankline.nvim plugin, so it's good to disable that too.

-It can be done by creating `ftplugin/nrepl.vim` file, for example:
+It can be done by creating `ftplugin/neorepl.vim` file, for example:
 ```viml
 let b:indent_blankline_enabled = v:false
 call compe#setup({'enabled': v:false}, 0)